eiro/eiro.github.com/aboutme.md

-* my prefered linux distributions are _DEBIAN when the main purpose is stability and _ARCH to experiment very new stuff. rpm based distributions desapointed me every time i tried them and the next distro i'll give a chance to will be _NIXOS.
+* my prefered linux distributions are _DEBIAN when the main purpose is stability and _ARCH to experiment very new stuff. rpm based distributions desapointed me every time i tried them and the next distro i'll give a chance to will be _GUIX.
 If i have an opportunity to work with a BSD again (i loved the experience), it would be _NETBSD.
 * _VIM is my only one editor for much more than editing (i use it as interactive client for RT, SQL and LDAP servers, mail composition, ...).